Principles of Zoology

 In this course I will use examples from a number of different animal taxa to cover a broad range of topics in animal behavior, including sensory systems, communication, cognition, foraging, competition, cooperation, defense, and sexual selection.
 Students will learn the basic theory underlying our understanding of different types of animal behavior, as well as gain an appreciation for the incredible diversity in foraging tactics, communication, and predator defense exhibited by animals today.

-Syllabus (subject to minor changes): Animal Behavior Syllabus Spring2017
+Syllabus (subject to minor changes due to the slightly longer meeting time on Fridays): Animal Behavior Syllabus Spring2018

 A few examples of animal behavior: